 Travis’ expression hardened.
 He squeezed the room key tightly into the palm of his hand and took a step closer.
 “You seem to think everything’s nuts,” he said.
 “It’s like you walk around confused all the time, wondering how the hell you got where you are.
 How did you get where you are?”
 He pushed Ben up against the wall.
 Their towels rubbed together.
 “You think I haven’t seen enough of this world,” he whispered, dangerously close.
 “But I bet you I’ve seen a hell of a lot more than you have, Benjy.
 I understand you perfectly well.
 And I accept a hell of a lot more than you do.
 It’s just a goddamn motel room.”

 His lips grazed Ben’s mouth.
 His fingers squeezed his crotch.
 “Ultimately, if I command you to,” he continued gruffly, his breath hot against Ben’s cheek, “you’ll follow me up there.
 We both know that.
 But I don’t have to command it, do I?
 Because you want this just as much as I do.
 Admit it.”

 Blood pumped behind Ben’s eyes like the incessant pounding of a hammer.
 This guy had him so tightly wound, he was ready to spin off the edge with only the slightest provocation.
-“Yes, I do,” he whispered, his reply almost inaudible, his voice pulled from a great distance within the depths of his unconscious, barely making it to the surface.
-I’ll do any fucking thing you want, Cooper, he added silently.
+“Yes, I do,” he whispered, a reply almost inaudible, his voice pulled from a great distance within the depths of his unconscious, barely making it to the surface.
+I’ll do any fucking thing you want, Cooper, he added silently, to himself.